Below you can find more information on the FCAA Staff and Board of Directors, as well as a current list of FCAA’s 2019 member-supporters.

 Since 1994, Channing Wickham has managed all aspects of the Washington AIDS Partnership including fundraising, grantmaking, grants management, program planning, and technical assistance.
 Channing has extensive experience in nonprofit management and HIV/AIDS, including as a trainer/consultant to both nonprofit agencies and corporations in the Washington, D.C. metropolitan region.
 Channing has served on the Mayor’s AIDS Advisory Committee, has chaired the District’s HIV Prevention Planning Group, has served as both Treasurer and Vice Chair of the National AIDS Fund, and founded and facilitates the Syringe Access Working Group.
 Channing completed his undergraduate work at Carleton College, and his graduate work at Johns Hopkins University.
 Channing was voted to the Board in November of 2009.

-Korab Zuka, Director, Public Affairs, oversees Gilead’s efforts across therapeutic areas working to reduce health disparities, expand access to health services, advance education, and support local communities.
+Korab Zuka, Vice President, Public Affairs, oversees Gilead’s efforts across therapeutic areas working to reduce health disparities, expand access to health services, advance education, and support local communities.

 Prior to joining Gilead, Korab spent almost 7 years at Patient Access Network Foundation as Vice President, External Relations and Patient Services where Korab led PAN’s fundraising strategy and patient services.
 Under Korab’s leadership, the organization grew by 500% in revenue and was able to assist more than 100,000 patients with their out-of-pocket needs.
 In addition to PAN, Korab also spent 5 years working for the United Nations/OSCE in Kosovo, where he supported several projects focused on promoting education for underserved youth in Kosovo.
 While at the United Nations/OSCE, Korab also founded and served as Executive Director for the Center for Social Emancipation, a non-profit organization that sought to promote human rights for marginalized communities in Kosovo.